due-benchmark/du-schema/README.md

 ## JSON-LD

-JSON-LD is a well-known Web standard for organization Linked Data (see this link: https://json-ld.org/ for more information).
+JSON-LD is a well-known Web standard for organization Linked Data (see [this link](https://json-ld.org/) for more information).

 ## JSON Schema

-JSON Schema is a vocabulary that allows you to annotate and validate JSON documents (see this link: https://json-schema.org/ for more information).
+JSON Schema is a vocabulary that allows you to annotate and validate JSON documents (see [this link](https://json-schema.org/) for more information).

 ## JSON Lines

 JSON Lines is a convenient format for storing structured data that may be processed one record at a time.
-It works well with Unix-like text processing tools and shell pipelines (see this link: https://jsonlines.org/ for more information).
+It works well with Unix-like text processing tools and shell pipelines (see [this link](https://jsonlines.org/) for more information).